 The survey also presents Simmons’s more recent series, such as The Love Doll, 2009–11, featuring high-end, life-size Japanese dolls in day-to-day scenarios.
 Her latest body of work, How We See, 2015, shows another iteration of the artist’s long-term interest in gender roles.
 For these images, Simmons hired make-up artists to paint open eyes on her sitters’ closed eyelids, examining cultural trends of masking in everyday online interactions.
 Simmons says, “Social media allows us to put our most perfect, desirable, funny, and fake selves forward, while naturally raising questions about our longings, yearnings, and vulnerabilities.
 In How We See, I’d like to direct you how to see while also asking you to make eye contact with ten women who can’t see you.”

-Lead support of Laurie Simmons: Big Camera/Little Camera at the Modern Art Museum of Fort Worth made possible by Harper's Bazaar and Jimmy Choo .
+Lead support for the presentation of Laurie Simmons: Big Camera/Little Camera at the Modern Art Museum of Fort Worth is generously provided by Harper’s BAZAAR, Jimmy Choo, and The Andy Warhol Foundation for the Visual Arts.